 After the publication of the final volume of the Encyclopaedia, Afzalur Rahman, now is his 80s, retired properly, and no new books were produced from the mid-1990's.
 He passed away in 1998.

 The Muslim Schools Trust was merged with Seerah Foundation to consolidate the organisation with a new focus.
-All past publications by the MST and Seerah Foundation are being made available in digital and print form.
+All past publications by the MST and Seerah Foundation are currently being made available as digital downloads and print-on-demand.
 We will also look forward with new books and other media being planned in sha Allah.